RafiAkem/MangQuiz/MULTIPLAYER_README.md

 1. Navigate to "Online Multiplayer" from the mode selection
 2. Fill in room name and your player name
+3. Choose max players (2-8)
-3. Optionally enable private room with password
+4. Optionally enable private room with password
-4. Configure game settings (difficulty, category, questions)
+5. Configure game settings (difficulty, category, questions)
-5. Click "Create Room"
+6. Click "Create Room"

 ### Joining a Room